Q&A with "The Speedo Movement"

 My name is Jake Smith, I’m 30-years old and I live in Bondi, Australia.

-When I’m not buried away in Smithers, you’ll find me in the ocean, somewhere in transit as I love to travel, or playing rugby for the Sydney Convicts.
-Later this year I will be competing in the gay rugby world cup – the Bingham Cup - to be held in Ottawa, Canada this August.
+When I’m not buried away in Smithers, you’ll find me in the ocean, somewhere in transit as I'm always on the go, or playing rugby for the Sydney Convicts.
+Later this year (2020) I will be competing in the gay rugby world cup – the Bingham Cup - to be held in Ottawa, Canada this August.

-Sport has had a major influence in my life.
-I’ve always played competitive sport whether it be rugby, tennis, cricket, triathlon, soccer, surf boat rowing you name it, I’ve played it!
-My sister represented Australia at the 2004 Athens Paralympic Games as a swimmer and it was her success in the pool on the global stage that spurred my love for sport.
+Sport has had a major influence o my life.
+I’ve always played competitive sports whether it be rugby, tennis, cricket, triathlon, soccer, surf boat rowing you name it, I’ve done it!
+My sister represented Australia at the 2004 Athens Paralympic Games as a swimmer and it was her success in the pool on the global stage that really spurred my love for sport and a high performance culture.
 I’ve been fortunate enough to attend the last 5 Olympics / Paralympics (Sydney, Athens, Beijing, London, and Rio) as well as venturing to Russia for the 2014 Sochi Winter Olympics.
-Safe to say I’m definitely a summer sport kind of guy, although I did just return from a skiing trip in Japan which was absolutely fantastic.
+I've worked as a reporter/journalist at a number of major international sports events which included a stint in Brazil as part of the media team for the International Paralympic Committee - a hugely rewarding experience.

 How long has Smithers been in business?
 How did it start?

-Smithers is about to celebrate a 2nd birthday on Valentines Day (February 14).
-It has truly been a labour of love and a journey that is blossoming into something special.
+Smithers went live in 2018 and we're about to celebrate a 2nd birthday this February.
+This labour of love has transformed into a journey that is blossoming into something pretty special.

 Growing up, my family and I moved around regional parts of Australia where I eventually finished school in the tiny remote outback town of Cobar.
-After graduating, I found myself working in a copper mine and I quickly realised that life in the outback wasn’t for me.
+After graduating, I found myself working in a copper mine and I quickly realised that although life in the outback was great, I wanted greener pastures.
 I had a yearning for a sea change, for the saltwater, the pristine beaches, the white sand, the sun-drenched pools, and endless summers in Bondi.
-I made my way to the big smoke of Sydney in 2016 and we’ve been together ever since.
+I made my way to the 'big smoke' of Sydney in 2016 and we’ve been together ever since.

 Put simply, Smithers is quality Australian-made swimwear designed for the modern-day gentleman.
 Smithers is for those who are cool, calm and collected but aren’t afraid to be bold and daring from time to time.
+Never the loudest in the room, but always noticed.
 Our garments instil confidence for the wearer and provide a chance to showcase one’s personality.

 I’m very proud of the way Smithers has grown from humble beginnings to a flourishing success.
-We’ve always stayed true to our core values and this is demonstrated in our brand ethos and the quality of our garments and the distinct community we continue to build.
+I’ve always stayed true to my core values and this is demonstrated in our brand ethos, the quality of our garments and the distinct community we continue to build.

 Tell us your philosophy on body positivity, and why it is important for everyone of all genders?